blockchainer01/Code4Raspberrypi/README.md

-# Code for Raspberry pi
+# Code for Raspberry Pi
 #